DevonteCarmon/azure-network-protocols/README.md

 - Ubuntu Server 20.04

 <h2>High-Level Steps</h2>
+- Used 2 Virtual Machines for project

--  Pinged the Private Ip Address with the -t command for a perpetual ping
+- Pinged the Private Ip Address of VM 2 with the ping -t command for a perpetual ping
+- Went to the Network Security Group of VM 2 and changed the settings to deny icmp traffic
+- Once the settings were changed the request from VM1 gets blocked by VM 2's firewall
 -
-- Step 3
-- Step 4
 <h2>Actions and Observations</h2>

 <p>